micaelpreis/rubyonrails-advertise-agency/README.md

 #### Rspec

+In addiction to the previous set of manual tests, it was also implemented some automated tests, with the help of the Ruby tool, Rspec.
+These tests, allowed the author to test the application in a variety of different aspects, such as:

+* campaigns controller - test the index and show methods
+* general controller - test the import and clean data
+* campaigns views - test the 5 scenarios present above in the "manual testing" section
+* routes - test all routes of the application

-In order to run the tests created for this application, you need to run the following command:
+To run these tests, you need to run the following command:

-	rspec
+	docker-compose run app rspec